Stephen Wallace: Theatre and Developing Actors

 "This version, directed by Stephen Wallace, is billed as a "Grotowski workshop", in regards to the late Polish director's style.
 Audiences are welcome to turn up an hour early to watch the cast warm up.
 Often productions dedicated to a particular performance style can use the text as an excuse for stylistic pyrotechnics and barren "look at me" performance athletics.

-Fortunately, this is not the case here.
 Much guff has been opined about the revered Jerzy Grotowski but his key concerns were about simplicity (stripping away everything non-essential), the centrality of the actor to the creation of meaning, and ritualistic, essentialist physicality.
-The production is certainly an example of [this] - there are no set, almost no props and very simple costuming.

 The Grotowski influence also shows in its careful but subtle physicality, an economy of character-identifying gesture and simple but affecting grouping of performers."

 With Impulse Theatre Company, Wallace also directed 16 full-length plays from within the NSW school syllabus, taking the crew on tour to schools across regional parts of NSW to share his love of theatre with their students.